 The effects of alcohol or drugs are only short-term, do not deal with the root causes of your anxiety, and can easily lead to dependency that only increases fear.
-Here are a few alternative ways of relieving anxiety, that truly build up your inner strength and help you make it through.
+Here are a few alternative ways of relieving anxiety, that truly builds up your inner strength and helps you make it through.

 Care For Your Body:

 Your mind and your body are intimately connected, and so whatever happens to one will be felt in the other.
 You experience this often in a “panic attack,” that is felt by both the mind and the body.
 Routines of taking care of your body, avoiding alcohol, nicotine, sugar, and caffeine, along with regular exercise and sleep can all help your body feel at its best, which can in turn help to manage anxiety.

 Take a Breath:

 Anxiety is often rooted in false fears and unwarranted catastrophic thinking.
 Your brain might tell you that things are falling apart, when the truth is that things are ok and that you have everything under control.
 A large part of what it means to manage anxiety is broadening your focus outside of your head, getting your attention to things other than your fears.

 Many therapists, meditation teachers, and anxiety sufferers have found that your breath is one of the most effective ways to bring your attention back to the present.
 Slow, conscious deep breathing can be a very effective way to help calm your body and mind and should be practiced at 10-minute intervals throughout your day, again and again, until it becomes an automatic response to managing the rising pressure of anxiety.

 From slowed breath, you can also close your eyes, and shift your awareness to what you are feeling in that particular moment.
 The breath can be a very effective tool to give you mindful awareness of the present, learning that you can have control over your response to the environment.